Hearing Procedures

 I. General Information

-• All pleadings must be filed in writing with the Merit System Protection Board (Board or MSPB) by mail or hand-delivered.
-An initial appeal may be filed electronically by completing the MSPB Appeal Form on the MSPB County website.
-Other pleadings may be submitted electronically in PDF format by email, but hard copies must also be filed by mail or hand-delivery.
+- An initial appeal may be filed electronically by completing the MSPB Appeal Form on the MSPB County website.
+Hard copies of all other pleadings and documents must be filed in writing with the Merit System Protection Board (Board or MSPB) by mail or hand delivered.
+In addition to hard copies filed by mail or hand delivery, the Board encourages parties to submit other pleadings and documents electronically by email to the Board’s email address.
 At its discretion the Board may request that a pleading filed in hard copy also be filed electronically.
 The Board does not accept facsimiles.
+OTHER PLEADINGS AND DOCUMENTS SUBMITTED ELECTRONICALLY MUST BE IN PDF FORMAT ONLY; OTHER PLEADINGS AND DOCUMENTS SUBMITTED IN ANY OTHER FORMAT WILL BE REJECTED.

-• The Board’s normal hours of operation are 9:30 a.m. to 3:00 p.m., Monday- Thursday.
-Any pleading or filing delivered to the Board’s office after 3:00 p.m. may be deemed to have been received as of the following Board business day.
+- The Board’s normal hours of operation are 9:30 a.m. to 3:00 p.m., Monday-Thursday.
+Any pleading or filing mailed, or hand delivered to the Board’s office after 3:00 p.m. will be deemed to have been received as of the following Board business day.
+Any pleading or document that is submitted electronically after normal hours of operation is deemed filed the day it is submitted electronically, provided it is submitted before midnight.
+Documents that are filed electronically on a day that the Board does not observe office hours will be deemed to have been received as of the following Board business day.

-• A hearing provides an Appellant with the opportunity to appear before two (2) or more members of the Board or a hearing officer to present his/her appeal.
+- A hearing provides an Appellant with the opportunity to appear before two (2) or more members of the Board or a hearing officer to present the Appellant’s appeal.
 Any merit system employee who is the subject of a dismissal, termination, demotion, suspension, or involuntary resignation action is entitled to a hearing before the Board.

 III.
 Discovery